puffsun/puffsun.github.io_retire/source/_posts/2014-03-08-scala-for-the-impatient-chapter4.markdown

 ---
 layout: post
-title: "solution to scala for the impatient - chapter4"
+title: "solutions to scala for the impatient - chapter4"
 date: 2014-03-08 20:49:44 +0800
 comments: true
 categories: Scala